hanstxu/cs118-proj1/README.md

 To understand BSD sockets, I used Beej's Guide to Network Programming.
 For any other libraries I used, I referenced documentation on cplusplus.com, man7.org, and linux.die.net.

+## Extra Credit

+For docker, I hardcoded the port to be 2017 and the directory to be ./save.
+Files should be saved in the same file as the Dockerfile.

+In bash, run the following commands:

+$ sudo docker build -t server .
+$ sudo docker run -d -v /vagrant:/save -p 2017:2017 server

+You can now connect to the server.
+One such example:

+$ telnet localhost 2017